Frequently asked Questions

 How soon will I get the report ?

-You can expect a verbal report, by telephone, within 36 hours of the survey being carried out.
-A summary type written report (where selected) will normally be sent by e-mail and by post within 7 days after the fee has been paid.
-Fully detailed reports can take a little longer.
+You can expect a verbal report, by telephone, within 36 hours of Ian getting back to the office – but a little longer if it is a large property; this is to allow time for checking through many pages of notes made at the property.
+A dictated and printed report (where selected) will normally be sent by e-mail and by post within 7 days after that.

 Are fees charged in euros or in sterling ?